-Model 1800SL is a liquid withdrawal unit.
-This unit will use 8.25 gal of LP per hour.
+Model 2000(L) is a liquid withdrawal unit.
+This unit will use 11 gal of LP per hour.
 Use at least (1) 200 gal. withdrawal tank.
-This will insure 20 hours of continuous operation.
-Since the 1800(L) is a Liquid Propane unit, it must be set up outside of the building.
+This will insure 18 hours of continuous operation.
+Since the 2000(L) is a Liquid Propane unit, it must be set up outside of the building.
 Force its heat through an opening.
 Use 3/8" or 1/2" LPG approved hose or copper tube.

-Model 1800S is a Vapor Propane or Natural Gas unit.
-When using Propane (liquid or vapor) turn the fuel selector valve (located on the lower manifold) to the Propane position.
+Model 2000 is a Vapor Propane or Natural Gas unit.
+When using Propane turn the fuel selector valve (located on the lower manifold) to the Propane position.
 When using Natural Gas turn the selector valve to the Natural Gas position.
 This unit can be set up indoors or out.

-If using Vapor Propane, the unit needs a vapor withdrawal tank large enough to vaporize 750,000 BTUs per hour.
+If using Vapor Propane, the unit needs a vapor withdrawal tank large enough to vaporize 1,000,000 BTUs per hour.
 Use at least one 1,000 gal. tank per unit.
-This will support approximately 90 hours of continuous use.
+This will support approximately 70 hours of continuous use.

 When operating the heater on Natural Gas you must know the available supply pressure.
-If the supply pressure is under 1 psi the high pressure regulator (located at inlet of the manifold) will be removed.